esperanca/personal_website/src/posts/weeknotes-041.md

   - bt
   - facilitation
 ---
 A lot changed since the last time I wrote here.
 A few days ago, the content team in my previous gig invited Giles Turnbull for a talk.
 Giles wrote the [The Agile Comms Handbook](https://defradigital.blog.gov.uk/a-guide-to-agile-communication/) and the rules for [Weeknotes](https://gilest.org/weeknotes-rules.html).
 His speech inspired me to write here again and make a change.
 I am officially killing my weeknotes format.
 I have been testing this format for years, and I am pivoting.
 I will make things shorter, sharper, and more personal.
-I will try to publish more frequently.
+I will publish more frequently.

 ## Top 3 links